Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Literature Review

-In~\cite{peng2020performance}, Peng \textit{et al.} consider a mobile relay to facilitate the communications between the source and destination.
-The end-to-end outage probability of the system is analytically obtained and compared with the simulation results.
-They further extend this work and study the minimization problem of end-to-end outage probability under the constraints of both the average and the peak powers of the LED source in~\cite{peng2021end}.
-In~\cite{zhang2021slipt}, the relay is chosen among multiple IoT devices which are randomly distributed within the coverage of the source.
-Based on the channel state information, an analytical approach is used to determine the end-to-end outage probability for two different transmission schemes.
-In~\cite{zargari2021resource}, the problem of maximizing the sum throughput of multiple users in a hybrid VLC-RF communication system were studied where the users utilize the harvested energy during downlink (DL) for transmitting in uplink (UL).
+Peng \textit{et al.}~\cite{peng2020performance} consider a mobile relay to facilitate communications between the source and destination.
+They analytically obtain the system's end-to-end outage probability and compare it with simulation results.
+In a subsequent study, Peng \textit{et al.} in~\cite{peng2021end} extend this work by addressing the minimization of end-to-end outage probability under both average and peak power constraints of the LED source.
+Zhang \textit{et al.}~\cite{zhang2021slipt} select the relay from multiple IoT devices randomly distributed within the coverage area of the source.
+Utilizing channel state information~(CSI), they employ an analytical approach to determine the end-to-end outage probability for two different transmission schemes; without CSI and with statistical CSI.
+Zargari \textit{et al.}~\cite{zargari2021resource} investigate the problem of maximizing the sum throughput of multiple users in a hybrid VLC-RF communication system, where users harvest energy during downlink for transmission in uplink.